zriyansh/signoz.io/docs/instrumentation/python.md

 - pip3 install opentelemetry-exporter-otlp

-The below command inspects the active Python site-packages and figures out which instrumentation packages the user might want to install and installs them for you.
+The below command inspects the Python dependencies of your application and installs the instrumentation packages relevant for your Python application.

 ```bash
 opentelemetry-bootstrap --action=install